M66B/FairEmail/docs/FAQ-de-rAT.md

 This means that searching for a message text requires that files containing the message texts need to be opened one by one to check if the searched text is contained in the file, which is a relatively expensive process.

 In the *miscellaneous settings* you can enable *Build search index* to significantly increase the speed of searching on the device, but be aware that this will increase battery and storage space usage.
 The search index is based on words, so searching for partial text is not possible.
 Searching using the search index is by default AND, so searching for *apple orange* will search for apple AND orange.
 Words separated by commas result in searching for OR, so for example *apple, orange* will search for apple OR orange.
 Both can be combined, so searching for *apple, orange banana* will search for apple OR (orange AND banana).
-Using the search index is a pro feature.
+Das Verwenden des Suchindex ist eine Pro-Funktion.

-Searching messages on the device is a free feature, searching messages on the server is a pro feature.
+Die Suche nach Nachrichten auf dem Gerät ist eine kostenlose Funktion, die Suche nach Nachrichten auf dem Server ist jedoch eine Pro-Funktion.

 <br />

 <a name="faq14"></a>
-**(14) How can I set up an Outlook / Live / Hotmail account?**
+**(14) Wie kann ich ein Outlook-/Live-/Hotmail-Konto einrichten?**

 An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook*.